-From Cain’s unanswered question, “Am I my brother’s keeper?”
-(Gen 4:9), to Jesus’ greatest commandment “to love our neighbor as we love ourselves” (Matt.
-22:40), our Holy Scriptures leave no doubt that our faith is about care for others as much as it is about our relationship with God.
-In fact, nothing is more clear in Scripture than the teaching that we cannot love God without loving God’s children, who are our neighbors.
+From Cain’s unanswered question to Jesus’ greatest commandment, our Holy Scriptures leave no doubt that our faith is about care and love of our neighbor as much as it is about our relationship with God.
+In fact, the Law, the Prophets, and the Word of Jesus Christ teach us that we cannot love God without loving his Children, who are our neighbor.

 The Book of Resolutions reminds us that

 “ The public school is the primary route for most children into full participation in our economic, political, and community life.
 As a consequence of inequities in our society, we have a moral responsibility to support, strengthen, and reform public schools.
 They have been, and continue to be, both an avenue of opportunity and a major cohesive force in our society, a society becoming daily more diverse racially, culturally, and religiously.”

 For more readings on the theology of social action described by the Biblical narrative see this list of literature.